Bari, Italy..."California of the South"

 Brief History of Bari

-Believed to be originally Illyrian, Bari was controlled by Greeks, and then later, Romans.
+Believed to be originally Illyrian, Bari was controlled by the Greeks and then, later, the Romans.
 The Latin name for Bari is Barium.
-During the Roman era, Bari was a connection between the coast roadway and the Via Traiana, and is thought to be the main focus point of a fishery.
+During the Roman era, Bari was a connection between the coast roadway and the Via Traiana, and is thought to have been the main focus point of a fishery.
 As early as 181 BC, Bari's harbour is noted.

-Bari is divided into parts which include a modern area called "quarters", which was developed in 1820, and an ancient district, located on a peninsula to the north, which contains many beautiful Romanesque-Pugliese structures and churches where tourists can relive history, such as the Cathedral of San Sabino (dating back to 1035).
+Bari is divided into parts which include a modern area called "quarters", which was developed in 1820, and an ancient district, located on a peninsula to the north, which contains many beautiful Romanesque-Pugliese structures and churches, where tourists can relive history.
+The Cathedral of San Sabino (dating back to 1035) is one of them.
 There is also a major shopping district, the town of Murattiano, which is located to the south.
 The famous Via Sparano and Via Argiro are located there.

 Industry of Bari

 Besides being a major seaport in Italy, Bari also has much to offer from an industrial point of view.
 Chemicals, machinery, printed materials, petroleum and textiles are among the city's economic contributions.
-Agriculture is notable in Bari, which includes cherries, tomatoes, artichokes, grapes and table wine.
-Bari also takes great pride in its seafood industry, which provides delicious local cuisine.
+Agriculture is notable in its province and includes cherries, tomatoes, artichokes, grapes and table wine.
+Bari also takes great pride in its seafood industry, which provides produce to the delicious local cuisine.

 Interesting Places in Bari

-The ancient district is the place to visit for historical enlightenment.
-The S. Giacomo is a church which is worth seeing.
+The ancient district is the place to visit for historical enlightenment, and San Giacomo is a church which is worth seeing.